Invy55/pyairahome/README.md

 ## 📋 Todo(s) <a name = "todo"></a>

 - [ ] Implement BLE commands functionality
+- [ ] Replace short comments with more exhaustive ones
 - [ ] Create an actual documentation with more examples

 Suggestions and contributions are welcome!
 Feel free to open an issue or pull request with your ideas.